web2solutions/voodux-react-functions-demo/docs/README.md

 # React Demo App - Functions based components

-This is a React application demo leveraging the [Agnostic Web Foundation](https://github.com/web2solutions/agnostic-web-foundation).
+This is a React application demo leveraging the [voodux](https://github.com/web2solutions/voodux).

 `This demo is totaly built using React functional components`